-A standard single story house
+A standard single-storey house

 Floor Area: 125m2